UPA, UPAD & UPSM campuses have active and engaged parent communities.

 PAP Pillar: Parent Involvement

 The parent involvement group will monitor the comment/suggestions from teachers/staff and parents in an effort to help strengthen the parent/teacher relationship.
-This group will help facilitate clear and consistent communication between all stakeholders in the HFA: Elementary School community.
+This group will help facilitate clear and consistent communication between all stakeholders in the UPAD: Elementary School community.

 PAP Pillar: Grant Writing/Fundraising

-The fundraising group will work with the other three PAP groups and HFA administrators to identify needs that can be met through fundraising.
+The fundraising group will work with the other three PAP groups and UPAD administrators to identify needs that can be met through fundraising.
 In partnership with administration, parents in this group will identify and lead fundraising activities and events, solicit gifts, and write grants.

 PAP Pillar: Community Impact